wellcomecollection/docs/rfcs/050-concepts-api/README.md

 The `results` list would contain the same objects as returned from endpoint #1.

+This API would only return concepts that are used somewhere in our catalogue.

+Q: If you find a concept in this API, you know it's somewhere in the works catalogue.
+Is there any way to know whether you should be filtering by subjects/contributors to find a matching work?

 Filtering, querying, aggregations, and so on, would follow the same patterns as the works and images APIs.
 We don't need to decide the details of this yet.

-Q: Do we need this endpoint?
-Is listing/searching concepts something we think we'll do?
-Even if we won't use it, is it worth providing for parity with the works/images APIs?
+We'll add this endpoint because it's consistent with works and images, and even if we won't use it, other people may use it to do other interesting things.